 Rebecca manages the Center’s higher education advocacy and professional learning in support of strategic implementation and national scaling of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
 She leads projects advocating on a national scale for improvements in mathematics preparation in the first two years of college, including the pathway to Calculus, statistics pathways, and mathematics pathways for nursing and data science majors.
 Rebecca is the Center’s higher education liaison with national mathematics and academic associations such as the Mathematical Association of America, American Statistical Association, American Mathematical Association of Two Year Colleges, and Transforming Post-Secondary Education in Mathematics.

 Before Joining the Dana Center

-M.S., Physics and Forensic Anthropology, Kansas State University
+M.S., Physics, Kansas State University

 B.S., Physics, Kansas State University

 Dorée, S., & Hartzler, R. (2017, April/May).
 Not yet ready for Calculus.
 MAA FOCUS.
 37(2), 7.